What is an arrhythmia?

 What are the complications of an arrhythmia?

 Some arrhythmias have no complications.
 However, arrhythmias that are more serious can result in heart failure, stroke, or even cardiac arrest.

 Living with an arrhythmia

 Living with an arrhythmia includes making lifestyle changes (avoiding caffeine, alcohol, or other triggers) and taking medicines as directed.
-It may also include having a pacemaker or implantable cardioverter defibrillator inserted.
-If you have a pacemaker or implantable cardioverter defibrillator, make sure that you ask your healthcare providers about any restrictions or lifestyle changes you may need to make.
-Working with your provider can promote your health and well-being.
+It may also include having a pacemaker or ICD inserted.
+If you have a pacemaker or ICD, make sure that you ask your healthcare providers about any restrictions or lifestyle changes you may need to make.
+Working with your healthcare provider can promote your health and well-being.